genyrosk/gym-chess/README.md

 # Benchmarks

 The `v2` environment is over 100 times faster than the `v1` environment.
-However, since most of the code is written in Rust, it's much harder to debug.
+However, since most of the code is written in Rust, it's generally harder to debug.

 ```python